aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-open-office-xml-docx-dotx-docm-dotm-format/footnotes-and-endnote-features-supported-on-docx-export/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on DOCX Export – Aspose.Words for Java
+title: Footnotes and Endnote Features Supported on DOCX Export
+second_title: Aspose.Words for Java
 articleTitle: Footnotes and Endnote Features Supported on DOCX Export
 linktitle: Footnotes and Endnote Features Supported on DOCX Export
 description: "Export to OOXML format using footnote and endnote saving features in Java."